India blocks x Imran Khan accounts, Bilawal Bhutto - ExBulletin

 India blocks x Imran Khan accounts, Bilawal Bhutto

-New Delhi: The Indian government blocked the accounts of the Xs of the Pakistani peoples Bilawal Bhutto Zardari and the former Prime Minister of Pak and founder of PTI, Imran Khan on Sunday.
+The Indian government blocked the accounts of the Xs of the Pakistani peoples Bilawal Bhutto Zardari and the former Pak and founder of PK and founder of PTI, Imran Khan on Sunday.

 Official rounds X of the two were selected following their anti-Indian and malicious content concerning the current tense situation.

 India has already blocked the Official X Management of the Government of Pakistan as well as the Khwaja Asif country's X account.
-The Pakistani minister's account X of information and the radiudiffusion, Attaullah Tarar, was selected in India, a few days after saying that India was planning to make a military strike, quoting “credible information”.
+The Pakistani minister's account X of information and radiudiffusion, Attaullah Tarar, was selected in India, a few days after affirming that India was planning to make a military strike, citing credible information. “

 The action takes place following the vile terrorist attack in the Pahalgam of Jammu and Kashmir, which killed 26 people and injured several others.